IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ##### 2:3.Y2.4.3.2 Message Semantics

-The Requester shall display the received objects that enables the user to interactive with.
+The Requester shall display the received objects and enables the user to interactive with in the context of the referenced images.

-The Requester shall show any annotations received (e.g. key images, DICOM SR, etc.). *** TODO: Define what annotations are required and what are not ***
+The Requester shall support the following interactive behavior when showing the images:
+- Window level the images
+- Present markup and annotations received along with the images
+- Toggle the markup and annotations

-The Requester shall provide basic viewing tools for the user to interactive with the images. *** TODO: Define basic tools ***
+The Requester may provide basic viewing tools for the user to interactive with the images.

 ##### 2:3.Y2.4.3.3 Expected Actions